cs4241-18a/a1-gettingstarted/README.md

 ---

 Jessie Ying

 https://a1-jessieying.herokuapp.com/

 This project shows a basic html page I created with some information about myself.

 ## Technical Achievements
-- Created an html page
+- Created an html page with content
+- Used columns for page layout, and incorporated links and lists

 ### Design Achievements
-- Used columns and added image
+- Customized page by adding background color and an image